 Breast milk or formula contains all of the nutrition your baby needs for healthy growth for the first six months.
 He is building his immune system and getting essential nutrients and antibodies that are good for him.
 Giving any other food then breast milk or formula before certain age can cause other disease like diarrhea.
 Around this time your baby will be ready to try the taste of solid foods.
 The best way to introduce the solid food is to start with one thing and just give the child the taste and never offer more then 1 spoon of serving at start and continue the regular feeding of breast milk and formula.

-Start with foods which provide extra nutrients that he isn’t already receiving from breast milk or formula.
-What ever food you choose, make puree after steaming or boiling so that child can easily swallow it.
-As in start he just needs to learn how to eat and swallow the food.
+Start with foods which provide extra nutrients that he isn’t already receiving from milk.
+What ever food you choose, make puree after steaming or boiling so that child can easily swallow it, as in start he just needs to learn how to eat and swallow the food.
 Do not try any food with possible allergic reactions and to stay on safer side, always introduce veggies and fruit purees at first.
 Once you feed him his first food, wait for 24 hours before introducing any new food, so that you can keep an eye for any possible reaction.

 Eating is as natural for babies as other skills like crawling, walking, talking etc. Eating skill will also appear naturally without the need of eating.
 Babies like to put things in their mouth and explore their texture, shape and size.
 Around six months, baby’s hand and mouth coordination will have developed enough for him to put things in his mouth more accurately.
 However in start he won’t treat food any differently then his toys.
 He would like to explore with hand and mouth, realizing that it has taste.